iboutsikas/cmsc341-web/projects/project3/b-trees.md

     <li>Finally, everything inside the yellow line is the whole B-Tree!</li>
 </ul>
 <p>
-I only included a single data leaf for brevity.
+We only included a single data leaf for brevity.
 You would normally have a lot more.
 Also in your implementation, each record will be some form of index that the database will use.
 You don't care how it will be used.
 All you care about, is that there should be a <code>Key == Record</code> operator.
 The classes we